 Breakfast with a Scholar

-- 2016 Lisa Genova, author of Still Alice.
+- 2016 Lisa Genova, neuroscientist and author of Still Alice.
 Understanding Alzheimer's.
 Click here to view photos.

 - 2015 Florence Clark and Carolyn Baum, occupational therapy scientists and leaders.

 - 2014 Kenneth Feinberg, Esquire, "How much is a life worth?
 A conversation about valuing life quality."
 Click here to view photos.